 Resource field to the ARN of your CMK or alias):

 It is recommended that you follow the principle of least privilege and limit access to

 kms:Decrypt actions on the CMK to only the Vault instances to keep the encrypted data secure.
 This policy should not be granted to any other principals.

 For Vault to use GCP KMS, grant the

 roles/cloudkms.cryptoKeyEncrypterDecrypter role to the service account running Vault.

 It is recommended that you follow the principle of least privilege and limit access to this role only to the Vault instances to keep the encrypted data secure.
 This role should not be granted to any other principals.

 When Vault is started without an external KMS it uses a built-in hard-coded master encryption key.
 This is convenient for development and testing purposes but is insecure and must not be used in a production environment that requires property encryption.

-The Vault roadmap includes support for controlling rotation parameters, queries over encrypted data, bring your own key (BYOK) for multi-tenant applications, and more.
+The Vault roadmap includes support for controlling rotation parameters, complex queries over encrypted data, bring your own key (BYOK) for multi-tenant applications, and more.